 These options allow you to define further how the checkout process will work in your ecommerce store.

-- Country Combo Box (Prefer to leave on): This allows a combo box or an open text box for countries.
+- Country Combo Box (Recommend to leave on): This allows a combo box or an open text box for countries.
 It’s important to use the combo boxes in nearly all situations as it offers valid countries during payment, shipping api calls, etc. If you have an open text box for countries, then the users may enter non-standard names, misspelled countries, often causing errors in shipping and payment processing.
 (Be sure to leave this on in most situations as it will ensure data integrity with payment gateways, live shipping API systems, shipping zones, and other areas requiring correct country and state codes)

 - Default Country Selection: During billing/shipping completion, the customer could have a default country selected, making checkout easier given the country is already on the most common method.

-- Display Country Selection at top of form (Prefer to leave on): You can decide if you want country to be the first field/selection on the billing/shipping page or not.
+- Display Country Selection at top of form (Recommend to leave on): You can decide if you want country to be the first field/selection on the billing/shipping page or not.
 We recommend you have this first because it can change the state/province list depending on what country is selected along with various language headers.
 If not selected, country will appear near the bottom of the form after they enter their city, state, zip code.

-- States Change with Country Selection (Prefer to leave on): This referees to smart states list.
+- States Change with Country Selection (Recommend to leave on): This referees to smart states list.
 If enabled, a change in the country selection will automatically adjust which states/provinces appear in the state pulldown.
 (Be sure to leave this on in most situations as it will ensure data integrity with payment gateways, live shipping API systems, shipping zones, and other areas requiring correct country and state codes)

-- States Combo Box(Prefer to leave on): This allows a combo box or an open text box for states.
+- States Combo Box(Recommend to leave on): This allows a combo box or an open text box for states.
 It’s important to use the combo boxes in nearly all situations as it offers valid states during payment, shipping api calls, etc. If you have an open text box for states/provinces, then the users may enter non-standard names, misspelled states, often causing errors in shipping and payment processing.
 (Be sure to leave this on in most situations as it will ensure data integrity with payment gateways, live shipping API systems, shipping zones, and other areas requiring correct country and state codes)

 - Enable Address Line 2: You can enable this 2nd address line if you have businesses which offer 2 line addresses.
 Some customers choose to enable this 2nd address line and re-label it using our language editor to collect business name or other data.